Might1331/python-typedb-schema-builder/README.md

 * builder_instance.plays_as(type: str, relation: str, to_role: str, from_role: str):
 Assigns the relation:role, where relation is given as argument "relation" and role is given as argument "from_role" to alias given as "to_role" to the type given as argument "type".
 Returns qid attached to the query.

-* builder_instance.value(type: str, value: str):
-Specifies the value given as argument "value" to attribute type given as argument "type".
-Returns qid attached to the query.

 * builder_instance.regex(type: str, regex: str):
 Adds a regex pattern given as argument "regex" to attribute type given as argument "type".
 Returns qid attached to the query.